fedir/ghstat/README.md

 * The most popular project is `symfony/symfony`
 * The newest project is `nova-framework/framework`
-* The project with the most active community is `nova-framework/framework`
-* The project with best errors resolving rate is `nova-framework/framework`
 * The project with more commits is `symfony/symfony`
 * The project made by most notable top contributors is `laravel/framework`
+* The project with best errors resolving rate is `nova-framework/framework`
+* The project with more commits by day is `laravel/framework`
+* The project with the most active community is `nova-framework/framework`
 * The best project (taking in account placements in all competitions) is `laravel/framework`

 [Detailed PHP frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/php_frameworks.csv)